-In 1998 the International Union of Superiors General (UISG), addressed by Sr. Leah Ackerman, MSOLA, accepted the invitation to greater collaborative efforts against trafficking in persons and formed a study group on the topic within the Commission for Justice, Peace and the Integrity of Creation.
+In 1998 the International Union of Superiors General (UISG), addressed by Sr. Leah Ackerman, MSOLA, accepted the invitation to greater collaborative efforts against trafficking in persons and formed a study group on the topic within the Commission for Justice, Peace and the Integrity of Creation (JPIC).
 This group produced training materials which led to greater awareness within congregations of women religious and to more joint efforts against trafficking.
 The most important of these items was the Tool Kit : "Trafficking of women, girls and children - Information and material for work” which was published in 2003 in collaboration with Caritas International.
-(Click to have access to this)

 Between 2004 and 2008 the International Union of Superiors General, in collaboration with the International Organization for Migration, developed a training program that led to the establishment of several regional networks in Italy, Albania, Nigeria, Romania, Thailand, Santo Domingo Brazil, Portugal, Philippines, South Africa.
 Sr. Bernadette Sagma, FMA, project coordinator UISG and Sr. Eugenia Bonetti, MC Italian network, contributed significantly to the project.

 In 2009, during the first global meeting of networks arising from the training sessions, a proposal was made to create Talitha Kum as the International Network of Consecrated Life Against Trafficking with a representative at the UISG.
 The first official coordinator of Talitha Kum was Sr. Estrella Castalone, FMA who occupied the post from 2010 to 2014.
-From 2015 the coordinator is Sr. Gabriella Bottani, SMC.
+Then , Sr. Gabriella Bottani, SMC took this post from 2015-2022.
+And currently taken by Sr. Abby Avelino, MM as the International Coordinator.

 Since its foundation Talitha Kum continued to promote courses for the training of new local networks and to encourage networking and collaboration with other organizations working against trafficking in persons.